siprachanh/AppForBudgetEase/README.md

 How To Use AppForBudgetEase:
 Starting the webpage
 1. Clone the repository
-2. From inside the directory on your terminal, run npm install.
+2. From inside the directory on your terminal, run npm install
 3. Register a name and email address
 4. Create your income and expense cards and lists